EXCLUSIVE-China's Xi likely to skip G20 summit in India - sources

 Xi last met Biden on the sidelines of the G20 summit in Bali, Indonesia last November.

-Russian President Vladimir Putin has already announced that he will not be travelling to New Delhi and will send Foreign Minister Sergei Lavrov instead.
+Russian President Vladimir Putin has already announced that he will to New Delhi and will send Foreign Minister Sergei Lavrov instead.

 One senior government official from host India told Reuters that “we are aware that the premier will come”, in place of Xi.